Longines BigEye: The Underrated Versatile Pilot Watch

 This Victorinox watch utilises a 42mm stainless steel case, paired with thick, slanting lugs and a supple brown leather strap.
 Fitted on top of the case is a metallic black tachymeter bezel made out of scratch-resistant aluminium.

 Complementing the bezel is a matching matte black dial.
 This dial consists of large silver Arabic numeral markers, silver-tone sword hands, and a date aperture at 6 o’clock.
-Near the centre of the dial, you can find three chronograph sub-dials that are tightly packed together, serving as the 30-minute, 60-minute and 12-hour countes.
+Near the centre of the dial, you can find three chronograph sub-dials that are tightly packed together, serving as the 30-minute, 60-minute, and 12-hour counters.
 Each hand and hour marker on this watch is filled with Super-LumiNova, which helps considerably in the legibility of the watch face.
 Field watches are also not known for having chronographs, so this is a unique take on the field watch which appeals to individuals who appreciate chronographs in particular.

 This watch runs on a quartz chronograph mechanism, which ensures maximum precision.
 It also has a good 100-metre depth rating, so you could easily take this watch with you on a swim or a dive.